 As more and more viewers consume a dashboard, the stakes of providing clear and relevant insights exponentially rise.
 So what’s at stake?

 Creating a dashboard that accounts for all of these factors is incredibly challenging-especially one that is engaging, understandable’ and speaks to viewers in a one-on-one way.
-With enterprises heavily investing in data visualization platforms, it’s critical to derive understanding and extract the full value out of these tools.
+With enterprises heavily investing in data visualization platforms, it’s critical to have one source of truth within a dashboard so viewers can derive understanding, eliminate misinterpretation, and extract the full value out of these tools.
 This conundrum we currently find ourselves in is the reason why, according to Gartner, “despite easier-to-use BI and analytic tools, BI is not broadly deployed in most organizations, with only 32% of employees using any BI tool.”1

 Yes, BI and analytic tools may be easier-to-use, but that doesn’t necessarily mean that insights are easier-to-understand.